- Research and Projects

 This review will provide a typology of the existing tools or resources for older people to self-manage multiple medicines, summarise the evidence for different tools, and identify any potential gaps in knowledge for further research.
 Evidence about such tools is warranted so that older people can optimise the use of their medicines, and consequently reduce the societal costs of the inappropriate use of multiple medicines.

-Data from the selected studies will be extracted and will include the type of study, study setting, study population, self-management tool/strategy used, objective of the tools, and clinical and patient-reported outcome measures.
-We will then collate the extracted data into different categories and map the similarities and differences of tools.
+We will collate the extracted data into different categories and map the similarities and differences of tools.

 We also plan to involve members of the PenCLAHRC Public Involvement Group (PenPIG) who take multiple medicines to ensure that our findings are clinically relevant and fit for purpose.